 “Lack of money rivets us to the ground,” she wrote.
 “One’s wings are clipped.”7

 Her letters and journals document her struggles with her work, her aspirations, “I feel an inner relationship from the antique, mainly the early antique, to the Gothic, and from the Gothic to my sense of form.”8 And her understanding that she was actually accomplishing what she wanted to.
-Modersohn-Becker to his sister Milly, May 1906:
+Modersohn-Becker to her sister Milly, May 1906:

 “I am becoming something—I am living the most intensely happy period of my life.
 Pray for me.”9